n26/psd2-tpp-docs/doc/fallback-aisp.md

 }
 ```

-> ⚠ On a `401` response the TPP has to refresh tokens.
+> :warning: On a `401` response the TPP has to refresh tokens.
 > **Note:**
 > Receiving a `401` indicates that the usage of access and refresh tokens is not as defined in [Validity of access &amp; refresh tokens](https://number26-jira.atlassian.net/wiki/spaces/ProdTech/pages/1601736293/PSD2+Fallback+API+-+AISP+access+documentation##Validity-of-access-%26-refresh-tokens "https://number26-jira.atlassian.net/wiki/spaces/ProdTech/pages/1601736293/PSD2+Fallback+API+-+AISP+access+documentation##Validity-of-access-%26-refresh-tokens").